folbricht/routedns/doc/configuration.md

 ### Fail-Rotate group

 In a Fail-Rotate group, one of the upstream resolvers or modifiers is active and receives all queries.
-If the active resolver fails, the next becomes active and the request is retried.
+If the active resolver fails, i.e. no response or returns SERVFAIL, the next becomes active and the request is retried.
 If the last resolver fails the first becomes the active again.
 There's no time-based automatic fail-back.

 #### Configuration